-We engaged Emory University, located in Atlanta, Georgia, to develop and plan the Phase 1 Clinical Trial protocols, processes and plan.
-Dr. Ihab Hajjar, Neurologist at the Emory Clinic, has been selected to be the Lead Investigator for this set of preclinical activities.
-We have also retained a division of the international Swiss manufacturer, Lonza, to develop the manufacturing protocols, processes and procedures for CAO22W.
+We engaged Emory University, located in Atlanta, Georgia, to develop and plan the AL002 Phase 1 Clinical Trial protocols, processes and plan.
+Dr. Ihab Hajjar, Neurologist at the Emory Clinic, has been selected to be the Lead Investigator for this set of clinical activities.
+We have also retained a division of the international Swiss manufacturer, Lonza, to develop the manufacturing protocols, processes and procedures.
 Lonza is the worldwide leader in producing immunological proprietary and contracted pharma solutions.
 We anticipate selecting Emory University as the host for the Phase 1 Clinical Trial, which will be led by Dr. Hajjar at the Emory Clinic.

-In November 2018, we adopted a Charter for our Scientific Advisory Board ('SAB") and have announced the appointment of two SAB members, Dr. Thomas Wisniewski and Dr. Eric McDade.
+In November 2018, we adopted a Charter for our Scientific Advisory Board ('SAB") and have announced the appointment of two SAB members, Dr. Thomas Wisniewski (Director of the NYU Pearl Barlow Center for Memory Evaluation and Treatment) and Dr. Eric McDade (Associate Director of the Dominantly Inherited Alzheimer Network Trials Unit (DIAN-TU)).
 The SAB members have clinical specializations, including extensive experience with AD and other neurological diseases.
-We intend to rely on this advisory group of experts to help guide our therapies through the related scientific and manufacturing initiatives.
+We intend to rely on these experts to help guide our therapies through the related scientific and manufacturing initiatives.